 During its 2021 session, the Nebraska Legislature approved legislation updating the Microenterprise Tax Credit.
-The changes will take effect Aug.
-27.

 Businesses in Nebraska with five or fewer employees can use the Nebraska Advantage Microenterprise Tax Credit to help decrease the cost of business startup or expansion.
 Below, you will find resources to help you apply for the credit.

 The Nebraska Advantage Microenterprise Tax Credit is a 20 percent refundable tax credit for up to $20,000.
 To qualify for the credit, an applicant must make an investment which will grow their business.

 There are a number of rules and requirements that potential applicants should be aware of.
 More detailed information is available below and at the Department of Revenue website.

 Need help or have questions?
 Give us a call at 402.687.2100.

 Potential applicants must fit these criteria to be eligible.

 - Be the owner or part-owner of the business.